 It’s important to recognize how we feel after we’ve done something differently.
 If we feel good, it reinforces that we’ve done something positive.
 Try viewing your accomplishments from a feelings perspective.

-I feel confident that most people are willing to teach and share their knowledge with me.
+- I feel confident that most people are willing to teach me what they know.

-I feel encouraged that I can make changes and not produce more guilt.
+- It’s encouraging that I can make changes and not feel more guilt!